Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets

 "Working with my kids helps.
 They have no fear of 'doing it wrong' and that energy is contagious."

-Making something ugly on purpose can be a useful reset when perfectionism is the problem because it removes the pressure of polish for a while.
+Making something ugly on purpose can be a useful reset when perfectionism is the block, because it removes the pressure of polish for a session.

-Make something ugly today!
-The pressure of perfection is the enemy of creativity.
-Every professional maker has a drawer of "failures" that taught them something.
-Your creative block is temporary - it's just your brain asking for a different kind of input.
+Make something ugly today.
+Every working maker has a drawer of failures that taught them more than the keepers did.
+A creative block is usually temporary, and your brain is asking for a different kind of input than the one you have been feeding it.

-One practical way through creative block is action, even imperfect action.
+The most practical way through is action, even imperfect action.
 Pick one exercise from this list and do it today.
-Don't wait until you "feel creative" - action often helps momentum return.
+Do not wait until you feel creative.
+Momentum tends to return after the first ten minutes of work, not before.

 Creative blocks can last a few hours, a few days, or longer.
 If the stuck feeling keeps repeating, it may be burnout rather than a one-off rut.
 Rest, lower the pressure, and come back when the work feels less combative.
 Shorter ruts often respond well to action-based exercises like the 10-minute timer challenge, where time pressure can override the inner critic for a moment.